Samir0x20/writeups/KashiCTF-2025/Self Destruct/README.md

 Open FTK imager, go to file > add evidence item > Image File > "select the .vdi file"

-As the description is saying, I explored the .vdi file.
-And found out that the flag is in parts.
+As the description says, I explored the .vdi file.
+I found out that the flag is in parts.

 ![alt text](image.png)

 Once I found that.
-I perform a Search with "fLaG Part" as key word.
+I perform a Search with "fLaG Part" as keyword.
 For example, "fLaG Part 1:".
 PS: Remember to do it in the folder [root].
-Otherwise it'll take too long for searching.
+Otherwise, it'll take too long to search.

 ![alt text](image_1.png)

+Through this, we can find every parts of the flag.